SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

 .. code-block:: python

     DEFAULT_JUDGEMENT_QUERY = "Does the predicted answer contain the ground truth answer?
 Say True if yes, False if no."

+AdalFlow provides a very customizable LLM judge, which can be used in three ways:

+1. With question, ground truth, and generated text
+2. Without question, with ground truth, and generated text, mainly matching the ground truth and the generated text
+3. With question, without ground truth, with generated text, mainly matching between the questiona and the generated text

+And you can customize the `judgement_query` towards your use case or even the whole llm template.

+AdalFlow LLM judge returns `LLMJudgeEvalResult` which has three fields:
+1. `avg_score`: average score of the generated text
+2. `judgement_score_list`: list of scores for each generated text
+3. `confidence_interval`: a tuple of the 95% confidence interval of the scores

+`DefaultLLMJudge` is an LLM task pipeline that takes a single question(optional), ground truth(optional), and generated text and returns the float score in range [0,1].

+You can use it as an `eval_fn` for AdalFlow Trainer.

+`LLMAsJudge` is an evaluator that takes a list of inputs and returns a list of `LLMJudgeEvalResult`.
+Besides of the score, it computes the confidence interval of the scores.

+**Case 1: With References**

 Now, you can use the following code to calculate the final score based on the judgment query: